Brendan Teys: Adelaide 36ers (2013–2021)

-South West Metro Pirates (2022–present)
+NBL1 North (2022–present)

-Teys played for the South West Metro Pirates of the NBL1 North during the 2022 season.
+Teys joined the South West Metro Pirates of the NBL1 North for the 2021 season.
 He averaged 19.0 points, 6.1 rebounds and 4.0 assists per game.
 Teys rejoined the Pirates for the 2023 NBL1 Central season.
+He moved to the Brisbane Capitals in 2026.

 Personal life

 Teys has two daughters with his wife, Lori, who is an Indigenous Australian.